SirWoodhouse/scraper_brandstofdata/README.md

 from the website brandstofdata.nl.
 It still a work in progress as I want to add more functionalities.

+Note that this script is written on and tested for macOS.
+It will probably not work on a Windows or Linux-machine.

 ## Why scrape this website?

 My mother-in-law watches the kids every week and has